simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `not_empty_string` function docstring

-Set the validation to check a specified argument's string is not empty.<hr>
+Set the validation to check that a specified argument's string is not empty.<hr>

 **[Parameters]**

+- `arg_position_index`: int
+  - A target argument position index.
 - `arg_name`: str
   - A target argument name to check.